jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 ## edsu/etudier: Extract a citation network from Google Scholar
 https://github.com/edsu/etudier

 étudier is a small Python program that uses Selenium and requests-html to drive a non-headless browser to collect a citation graph around a particular Google Scholar citation or set of search results.
-The resulting network is written out as a Gephi file and a D3 visualization using networkx.
+The resulting network is written out as a Gephi file and a D3 visualization using networks.
 The D3 visualization could use some work, so if you add style to it please submit a pull request.

 If you are wondering why it uses a non-headless browser it's because [Google is quite protective of this data](https://www.quora.com/Are-there-technological-or-logistical-challenges-that-explain-why-Google-does-not-have-an-official-API-for-Google-Scholar) and routinely will ask you to solve a captcha (identifying street signs, cars, etc in photos). étudier will allow you to complete these tasks when they occur and then will continue on its way collecting data.